mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 server respectively.
 It is in no way secure, but I wanted to show (and commented some) on how such a thing MIGHT be done with a more robust auth provider.

+## Performance

+I wrote a crude python and shell load tester in `load-test`.
+The README in the directory has more detail but each python instance will just hammer the server with requests serially and collect the response code (hoping for 302's).

+Running shortify-server and client in `docker-compose` mode on my Macbook, I get between 2 and 3 calls per second, when running 1 "client".
+With 5 clients, it goes to 17-19.
+With 10, over 46.
+So, it scales pretty well, it's just not horribly fast on a per transaction basis.
+I was able to serve over 100/s with 20 simultaneous clients.

 ## Things I Wanted To Do, but Didn't